ReyhanehTaj/ReyhanehTaj/README.md

 - 👋 Hi, I’m @ReyhanehTaj,
-- 👀 I’m interested in Machine Learning and Technology,
+- 👀 I hold a master's degree in physics, possess strong skills in machine learning, and have a deep passion for technology,
 - 🌱 I’m currently learning Physics-Informed Neural Networks(PINNs),
 - 💞️ I’m looking to collaborate as a problem-solver on innovative research that applies artificial intelligence (AI) and machine learning (ML) to create a sustainable future,
 - 📫 How to reach me [https://www.linkedin.com/in/reyhaneh-taj-2b013a161/] ,